reidrac/touch-joystick-js/README.md

 It updates three states:

- - on (true/false): whether the joystick is no or not.
+ - on (true/false): whether the joystick is on or not.
  - x (-1, 0, 1): position of the x axis (left, center, right).
  - y (-1, 0, 1): position of the y axis (up, center, down).